nya1/rest-api-boilerplate/README.md

 **Features**

-  * Use decorators to describe endpoints and middlewares
+  * Use decorators to describe endpoints and middlewares (thanks to [routing-controllers](https://github.com/typestack/routing-controllers))
   * Automatically create a OpenAPI v3 (swagger) file with minimal effort (based on decorators used)
   * Jest for tests with code coverage (text summary and HTML)
   * Dependency Injection via Inversify
   * Linter setup (ESLint + Prettier)
-  * Configuration via TOML files (using [node-config](https://github.com/lorenwest/node-config))
+  * Configuration via TOML files (thanks to [node-config](https://github.com/lorenwest/node-config))
   * Automatically reloads the server if a file changes while developing
   * Flexibile logging with winston